Hexagonal Thinking: A Colorful Tool for Discussion. PZ's Thinking Routines Toolbox. Welcome to Project Zero’s Thinking Routines Toolbox.

 It is the intention and going through the motions that count.
 If you want to become an artist and paint a picture every day, you will become one.
 You may not become another Van Gogh, but you will become more of an artist than someone who has never gone through the motions.
-These exercises are designed to help you go through the motions of being a creative thinker.
 30 Things You Can Do To Promote Creativity - InformED.
 How to Promote Creative Thinking.
 We often remark on the marvelous creativity of young children's drawings, dramatic play, and invented language.

 Children show imaginative use of color, themes, and flights of fancy in their language.
 As teachers, we play an important role in supporting children's ability in art, dramatic expression, and creative responses to problems.
 Often, our primary goals are directed at keeping children healthy and safe, teaching cognitive skills such as shape and color recognition, encouraging prosocial behavior, and introducing basic literacy and numeration skills.
 With all the time that needs to be devoted to these areas, there is less opportunity to think about the importance of nurturing children's creative abilities.
 And yet, creative power increases a young child's desire to learn and supports intellectual development.

 Ask five different teachers to define "creativity" and you'll probably get five different answers.
 You can help children understand that: Creative Teaching Magical Movement.
 Socratic Questioning.
 Techniques > Questioning > Socratic Questions Conceptual | Assumptions | Rationale | Viewpoint | Implications | Question | See also Socrates was one of the greatest educators who taught by asking questions and thus drawing out answers from his pupils ('ex duco', means to 'lead out', which is the root of 'education').